astropy/photutils/docs/photutils/psf.rst

 `~photutils.psf.BasicPSFPhotometry` implements the minimum tools for model-fitting photometry.
-At its core, this involves finding sources in an image, groupingoverlapping sources into a single model, fitting the model to the sources, and subtracting the models from the image.
+At its core, this involves finding sources in an image, grouping overlapping sources into a single model, fitting the model to the sources, and subtracting the models from the image.
 In DAOPHOT parlance, this is essentially running the "FIND, GROUP, NSTAR, SUBTRACT" once.
 Because it is only a single cycle of that sequence, this class should be used when the degree